 Banned Harmful Chemicals from Child Products In 2013, Governor Dayton and the Legislature enacted bipartisan legislation banning bisphenol-A (BPA) from children's food containers and formaldehyde in children's personal care products.
-In 2017, the Minnesota Department of Commerce, Minnesota Department of Health and the Minnesota Pollution Control Agency established the Chemicals in Products Interagency Team (CPIT) to reduce the amount of chemical hazards in products, their dispersion into Minnesota's environment, and their presence.
-WHERE D.55 Strengthened Caregiver Connections This law, passed by the Legislature and signed by Governor Dayton in 2016, allows patients to designate a caregiver to assist with aftercare needs after hospital discharge.
+In 2017, the Minnesota Department of Commerce, Minnesota Department of Health and the Minnesota Pollution Control Agency established the Chemicals in Products Interagency Team (CPIT) to reduce the amount of chemical hazards in children's products, including children's jewelry and toys, and their dispersion into Minnesota's environment.
+D.54 Strengthened Caregiver Connections In 2016, Governor Dayton worked with the Minnesota Legislature to pass a law allowing patients to designate a caregiver to assist with after-care needs after hospital discharge.
 More than 670,000 family caregivers in Minnesota help their loved ones live independently, providing \$8.2 billion in unpaid care each year.
-D.56 Invested \$2.45 Million in School- Based Mental Health Grants In 2017, Governor Dayton and the Minnesota Legislature invested \$2.45 million a year in a Department of Human Services grant program that funds innovative projects to improve mental health outcomes for youth attending an intermediate district or the Southwest/West Central service cooperative that provides instruction to students in a setting of federal instructional level four or higher.
-D.57 Required Lead Testing in School Drinking Water In 2017, Governor Dayton and the Minnesota Legislature required the Departments of Health and Education to develop a plan for requiring school districts to test for lead in drinking water in public school buildings.
+D.55 Invested \$2.45 Million in School- Based Mental Health Grants In 2017, Governor Dayton and the Minnesota Legislature invested \$2.45 million a year in a Department of Human Services grant program to improve mental health outcomes for youth.
+The grants fund innovative projects to support youth attending an intermediate district or the Southwest/West Central service cooperative that provides instruction to students in a setting of federal instructional level four or higher.
+D.56 Required Lead Testing in School Drinking Water In 2017, Governor Dayton and the Minnesota Legislature required the Departments of Health and Education to develop a plan for requiring school districts to test for lead in drinking water in public school buildings.
 Testing must begin by July 1, 2018 and school buildings must be tested at least once every five years.
 Districts must make test results available to the public and must notify parents of the availability of the information.
-D.58 Reduced the Number of Children with Elevated Blood Lead Levels The number of children under 6 years with a blood lead level of at least 5 μ g/dL has fallen by almost 60 percent during the Dayton administration: 3000 2555
+D.57 Reduced the Number of Children with Elevated Blood Lead Levels The number of children under 6 years with a blood lead level of at least 5 $\mu$ g/dL has fallen by almost 60 percent during the Dayton administration: